 Weather In Las Vegas In December

-As mentioned above, I was surprised how cold it was during our visit.
+As mentioned above, I was surprised by how cold it was during our visit.
 It was low 50s during the day, but factor in the wind chill and it felt much colder.
-During the nighttime it can easily get into the 40s or even the 30s.
+During the nighttime, it can easily get into the 40s or even the 30s.
 Make sure to bring a warm jacket, since you will be going inside and outside on The Strip.
-A warm hat and gloves is not a bad idea either.
+A warm hat and gloves are not a bad idea either.
 Also, warm, and comfortable shoes are a must since you will most likely be walking a lot (we walked 20,000 steps the first day!).

 What Is Open On Christmas Day in Vegas?

-All the hotels are open, as well as their restaurants, buffets, bars and casinos.
+All the hotels are open, as well as their restaurants, buffets, bars, and casinos.
 Christmas in Las Vegas draws major crowds, so it’s not for the crowd-adverse.
 If you are planning to eat at restaurants, especially popular ones, make sure to make reservations beforehand.
 Hotel buffets usually increase their prices, since they feature a special Christmas dinner and usually have long-than-usual lines.

 Getting Around Las Vegas

 We got around this trip using a mix of Uber/Lyft from the airport (a quick ride to The Strip), and Las Vegas Monorail to and from our hotel.
 Rideshare options are plentiful, and there are designated areas in each hotel.
 It was my first time taking the Monorail, and if you’re staying near a stop it’s a more inexpensive option since you can buy daily passes.

 Where To Stay In Las Vegas

-This hotel on the strip boasts high-tech rooms and plenty to do onsite, including several restaurants/cafes, spa, casino, and pool area.
+This hotel on the strip boasts high-tech rooms and plenty to do onsite, including several restaurants/cafes, a spa, casino, and pool area.
 This is a great resort to choose if you want a lot of options onsite and not have to worry about schlepping around the Strip.

 If you want to go all out, this is the hotel to book on the strip.
 This iconic property with the Fountains of Bellagio show out front is where you want to stay if you want to treat yourself to a classic Vegas trip, especially if you are celebrating a special occasion.
-On site there are top-notch restaurants, Cirque du Soleil performance, and pool and cabanas.
+On-site there are top-notch restaurants, Cirque du Soleil performance, and pool and cabanas.